AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 NUMBER
 ## Function: Lower
-Convert text String to all lower case.
+Convert a text String to all lower case.

 No additional remarks available
 #### Signature